Rwang0316/Youtube-Channel-Scraping-and-Analysis/README.md

 ```

 ## Usage/Examples
-In this project I used my favorite Youtuber, [Ryan Trahan's](https://www.youtube.com/@ryan) channel, but you can replace the url with any youtbe channel of your choice.
-However, makesure the url follows a similar format as the one down below.
+In this example, I used my favorite YouTuber, [Ryan Trahan's](https://www.youtube.com/@ryan) channel, but you can replace the URL with any YouTube channel of your choice.
+However, make sure the URL follows a similar format to the one below.

 ```python
 urls=['https://www.youtube.com/@ryan/videos']